Marsala Sicily, Italy Travel Guide

 A few Italian phrases open doors to warmer interactions.

-Helpful phrases for ordering and finding your way.
+Helpful phrases for ordering plus discovering your way.

 Learning a few basic Italian phrases shows appreciation.
-It often builds warmer interactions.
+It frequently builds warmer interactions.

-Marsala's operating hours reflect local rhythms; knowing these helps planning.
+Marsala's operating hours reflect the local tempo; knowing these helps planning.

 Smaller shops typically open 9:00 AM to 1:00 PM, then close for siesta, reopening 4:00 PM to 8:00 PM (Monday-Saturday).
 Large supermarkets have continuous hours.
 Pharmacies follow shop hours, with rotating duty for nights/weekends.